 We have several designated Lead CNC Monitors from the student staff.
 Please email them first to make an appointment or consult with them during their normal working hours for the most effective/efficient assistance with the CNC router.

 CAPLA has a ShopSaber4896 CNC(computer numerically controlled) Router ( 50"x96"x4") and a Shapeoko Standard router 17"x 17"x 4" managed by Lab monitors.
+The Shapeoko is housed in the Model lab.
 After Lab staff review and start your file, users are required to observe the router while it is in operation.
 You must understand how to pause and stop the router when problems are observed.

-Only trained lab personnel may start the CNC router.
+Only trained lab personnel may login and start the ShopSaber CNC router.

-Read the guild bellow for setting up RhinoCAM on your file.
+Read the guild below for setting up RhinoCAM, FreeMill or Carbide Create for your file.
+Only Shapeoko can use Carbide Crete free software for 2 1/2D setups and FreeMill in RhinoCam for 3D setups.
 Once complete, follow the link below to fill out the form and submit your files for CNC.
 If you do not fill out this form, we cannot start on your file.
-After submitting this form go to the SetMore calendar and make an appointment to inform monitors that you have submitted form for review.
 We will review your file and email you in 24-48 hours regarding an questions we have about your file and to schedule a time to CNC.
 Please do not email the monitor directly unless you have waited longer than 48 hours and have not heard from them.

-The CNC router can be used for cutting 2D part files and for 3D machining.
-The CNC router has a 4’x8’ bed with an 8” gantry clearance (Z height).
+The CNC routers can be used for cutting 2D part files and for 3D machining.
+The Shopsaber CNC router has a 4’x8’ bed with an 8” gantry clearance (Z height).
 A 4” maximum Z height is a good rule of thumb, but the maximum Z height depends on many factors including tool length, tool clearance and part geometry.
 For 2d cutting, there should be a 1” margin around the perimeter of your material stock to screw into the router spoil board.
 The router is a 3-axis router, therefore it cannot make undercut or bevel cuts.
+The Shapeoko has a 17"x17" x 4" bed.
+You will need to consider hold down methods on both routers before making your files or gluing up your materials.